 ProfessorOffice: Biology 312Phone: 970-491-2759Website: http://sites.biology.colostate.edu/ghalamborlabEducation: Ph.D., University of MontanaEmail: Cameron.Ghalambor@ColoState.EDU

-I am interested in a diversity of questions in evolutionary, behavioral, and physiological ecology.
+I am interested in questions at the interface of evolutionary, behavioral, and physiological ecology.
 My research interests are generally concerned with the empirical study of adaptation in natural populations.
-Current research questions include: 1) the tension between adaptation and constraint when selection acts on suites of integrated traits, 2) the evolution of adaptive phenotypic plasticity, 3) the evolutionary ecology of species interactions (particularly predator-prey interactions), 4) life history evolution in temperate and tropical organisms, and 5) the potential for adaptation in newly established populations.
-My research methods typically involve the use of field and laboratory experiments that compare different species and populations.
-All my research is motivated by a keen interest in understanding the natural history of the species I am studying, while simultaneously testing and developing theory.
+Current research questions include: 1) the role of phenotypic plasticity in adaptive evolution, 2) the evolutionary and physiological ecology of species range limits, 3) the evolution of thermal tolerance and life histories in temperate and tropical organisms, and 4) the consequences of rapid evolution for conservation and management.
+My students and I use a diversity of research methods that span field and laboratory experiments, and we often take a comparative approach that compares different species and populations.
+While the research in my lab is focused on simultaneously testing and developing theory, we also seek to apply our work to conservation problems.
 I am interested in graduate students who share a similar motivation.

 Horton, B., Yoon, J., Ghalambor, C.K., Moore, I. T., and T. S. Sillett.
 2010.
 Seasonal and population variation in testosterone levels between male orange-crowned warblers (Vermivora celata) breeding in Alaska and California.
 General and Comparative Endocrinology.
 168: 333-339.

 Mykles, D.L., Ghalambor, C.K., Stillman, J.H., and L. Tomanek.
 2010.
 Grand Challenges in Comparative Physiology: Integration Across Disciplines and Levels of Biological Organization.
 Integrative and Comparative Biology 50: 6-16.